sherisumanthreddy/SDLC_2_Electron/1_Requirements/README.md

 ### Cost and features
 The cost requires only for software development and implementation of the software.
+We can play 3 games using single Mini arcade game application.

 ### Defining Our System